IGACAT/ViraMiner/README.md

 The assert statement in helper\_with\_N.py is commented out, but if you want it, change the assert statement in helper\_with\_N.py line 98 to check the correct sequence length.

+ViraMiner does not seem to save its base line (logit regression, random forest, knn) models.

 # Overall workflow for results as described in the article "ViraMiner: Deep Learning for identifying viral genomes in human samples"

 ## 1) Generating datasets based on metagenomics experiments